SaraTuma/SaraTuma/README.md

 My name is Sara Tuma 🧘‍♀️ 🇦🇴

-I'm Angolan, and Student in Universidade Católica de Angola.
+I'm Angolan, and Student at Universidade Católica de Angola.

 I'm just starting a career as a web developer. 💻